fubar2/pcapGrok/README.md

 ## Features
 - Draws network topology graphs.
 2 = device (mac) traffic flows: 3 = ip traffic flows, 4 = tcp/udp traffic flows
 - Graph node labels show host FQDN, country and city if available from maxminddb and socket.getfqdn.
 Otherwise "asn_description" from RDAP whois data is shown.
-Very informative when there is traffic to and from cloud providers, since they are nearly always identified.
+- fqdname/whois/geo lookup is threaded (supply -P for slower serial behaviour) and results are saved as cache file - can be reused.
+These are very informative when there is traffic to and from cloud providers, since they are nearly always identified.
 Violet nodes are outside the LAN.
 - Graph node colours are informative - yellow=broadcast, violet = remote, powderblue = LAN
 - Edges drawn in thickness proportional to traffic volume
 - Restricting by *mac address* allows focus on a single device at all layers.
 This removes noise and chatter from other devices obscuring the network graph of interest.